Miss America 1959

 Miss America 1959, the 32nd Miss America pageant, was held at the Boardwalk Hall in Atlantic City, New Jersey on September 6, 1958 on CBS.

 Mary Ann Mobley, the first winner from Mississippi, became an actress, featured in two Elvis Presley films and many television series.
-Second runner-up Anita Bryant later gained fame as a singer and television spokesperson.
+Second runner-up Anita Bryant later gained fame as a singer, television spokesperson, and Christian activist against gay rights in the United States.